The instructors for the 2018 gathering are listed below.

 Josh Fox is a plant-enthusiast with a great love for teaching.
 He is an experienced guide to our local abundance of plant food and medicine incorporating his knowledge of Chinese medicine with nine years of Western herbal studies.
 He is a licensed acupuncture and herbal clinician and regularly offers plant walks, workshops, and weekend retreats integrating physical and spiritual healing.
 When he's not working with plants, you might find him dancing, stilt-walking, or singing songs.

-Justin is currently acting as one of four program directors for Orlando Permaculture, a community based non-profit organization serving the Orlando area.
-Alongside its other organizers, this group is pioneering the Permaculture movement not only as practitioners, but also by providing free or low cost education through community gatherings and action days.
-He also commits his time to Orlando's only active co-housing cooperative known as the Peanut Butter Palace.
-As a member of this intentional community he participates in the many areas of this cohort, such as community gardening, aquaponics, rainwater and solar harvesting systems, composting, vermiculture, internal governance, and cooperative business development.
-While exploring the many plant-based foods found in Florida, he enjoys spending his time cooking delicious foods, gardening, and is focused on living a more conscientious life through community involvement.
+Justin Marcano is currently a program director for Orlando Permaculture, a community based non-profit organization serving the Orlando area.
+Alongside it's other organizers, this group is pioneering the permaculture movement by providing free or low cost education through community gatherings and action days.
+Justin also commits the majority of his time to Orlando’s only active sustainable co-housing cooperative known as the Peanut Butter Palace.
+As a member of this intentional community, he acts as project developer and manager for elements and projects on site.
+These include community forest garden, aquaponics, rainwater and solar harvesting systems, composting, vermiculture, internal governance, and cooperative business development.
+Fantastic Ferments! is currently the first cooperative business being developed by this cooperative, a local provider of fermented green papaya and seasonal vegetables.

 "Kaleb is a mad scientist who resides in an unassailable mountain stronghold in an Autonomous